Can we trace back consciousness, reality, awareness, and free will to a single

 such alternation, which can also appear as constant change, lies the unity

 of the world.
-The entirety of an alternation, however, is a consciousness
+The wholeness of an alternation, however, is a structure of

 periphery and the infinitesimal center.
 This process structure unites

-determinacy and indeterminacy also totally at every place.
-Therefore, we are
+determinacy and indeterminacy also totally in every place.
+Therefore,

-dealing with forms of consciousness everywhere, with more or less freedom of
+everywhere we are dealing with forms of consciousness with more or less

-choice and an increasingly unknown depth.
-We live in a world of the choosing
+freedom of choice and an increasingly unknown depth.
+We live in a world of

-consciousness or better: awareness.
-In this respect, our environment
+choosing consciousness, or rather awareness.
+In this respect, our

 approach.
 There are some major philosophical concepts which you weave